diffix/reference/docs/misc.md

 Low-Effect Detection is where we find conditions or groups of conditions that have very little effect on the AIDs that comprise the result of a query.

 In principle, LED can be used to defend against difference attacks by removing the effect of LE conditions on the answer.
 This would have the same effect as dropping the condition from the query.
 There are however two difficulties here.
-First, one can't simply drop the condition, because a given condition or condition combination can be LE for some answer buckets, and not LE (NLE) for others.
+First, one can't entirely drop the condition from a query, because a given condition or condition combination can be LE for some answer buckets, and not LE (NLE) for others.
 This suggests that the mechanism for LED can't be dropping conditions per se, but rather adjusting answers to nullify the condition effect.

 Second, it seems unlikely to me that we'll be able to perfectly eliminate the effect of a condition in all cases.
 Counts we can probably do alright, but there might be small errors do to machine precision or something for non-integer aggregates.
 Therefore we'll probably still need some kind of dynamic noise to protect against first derivative difference attacks.
 There may also be cases where we can't adjust aggregate outputs at all.